VK0101011001001011/Build-a-Face-Recognition-Machine-With-Jetson-Nano/README.md

 Special thanks to:
 - The OpenCV and TensorFlow teams for their exceptional support and resources.
 - NVIDIA for making high-performance computing accessible for developers and researchers.
-- The creator of the Instructables DIY project for providing a practical and informative guide.

 **Explore the possibilities of enhancing your projects with state-of-the-art face recognition technology using the Jetson Nano!**